zaczap/bios201/Workshop1/README.md

 	echo $SHELL

-If the response is `tcsh`, download and run the following file:
+If the response is `tcsh`, run the following command:

 	source /afs/ir/class/bios201/setup/setup_tcsh.sh

-If the response is `bash`, download and run the following file:
+If the response is `bash`, run the following command:

 	source /afs/ir/class/bios201/setup/setup_bash.sh

-Finally, create a directory to work in and `cd` into it:
+Finally, copy the workshop materials and `cd` into it (**NOTE**: copying the materials may take a minute or two):

 	cp -r /afs/ir/class/bios201/workshop1/ .
 	cd workshop1